'It blew me away... Somewhere between Cinematic Orchestra and dubstep – just right!' - Gilles Peterson

 Demand for the band had never been greater, as their reputation for staging one of the most exciting shows around grew with each appearance they made.
 2013 saw them release the 1968 EP on Circus Records, which saw their champions grow to include i-D, Noisey, and Clash.
 Somehow – perhaps inspired by the whirlwind of energy around them – they found time to write their third album.

 Alium was a dazzlingly eclectic record that showcased every aspect of the band’s myriad talents.
 Thanks to producer Ruckspin’s deft touch, it also remains a satisfyingly coherent artist statement.
-Counter Records leapt at the chance to release it, signing the band in summer 2014.
-Released that autumn after the New York Times premiering it a week ahead of its international release, Alium garnered fantastic support at radio and superb reviews, with Mixmag proclaiming it “drenched in sunshine” and Clash pointing to a band who seem able “stop time, their uniquely chilled grooves retaining a zen-like peace.”
+Counter Records leapt at the chance to release it, signing the band in the summer of 2014.
+Released that autumn after the New York Times premiered it a week ahead of its international release, Alium garnered fantastic support on radio and superb reviews, with Mixmag proclaiming it “drenched in sunshine” and Clash pointing to a band who seem able “stop time, their uniquely chilled grooves retaining a zen-like peace.”

 'Sizzles with late night city thrills' - The Times